tzschmidt/asprilo-abs/encodings/idea2/README.md

 encoding our encoding performs slightly worse on smaller benchmarks but significantly worse on bigger ones.
 This is due to the fact, that the abstraction and refinement is a quite demanding task, which scales with the size of the instance.
-That means the complexity of the abstraction and refinement rises faster than the complexity of the path finding problem itself.
+That means the complexity of the abstraction and refinement rises faster than the complexity of the path finding problem itself at least on instances with a relatively small number of robots.
+On the bigger benchmark with a lot of robots the performance converges once more.
 As we only dipped our toes into the thematic of abstraction and refinement with this project, we strongly believe our solution can definitely be improved, if more time is invested into it.